Product demonstration: Video

 Included with a purchase, a video on a DVD disc may be provided demonstrating the product's use.

 Video product demonstrations can also be found on the Internet at the homepages of companies or on web hosting sites such as YouTube.
 One notable example is the viral video Will It Blend? demonstrating Blendtec blenders.

-Music Equipment
+Music equipment

 Product demonstration videos have become increasingly important for the sale of music equipment.
 With the increase of online shopping, there are fewer opportunities to try a product prior to purchase.
 This has a particular problem for music equipment which, unlike other technology, the quality of the sound produced may come down to a more personal preference and may not be as closely related to the specifications of a particular product.

 YouTube is one of the main hosts of music equipment videos, and channels may be run by retailers, publishers, musicians or even manufacturers themselves.
-With decreases in music sales, demonstration videos have become an additional source of revenue for full-time musicians, with artists such as Rob Chapman (musician, 1975) having over 400,000 subscribers.